National University of Singapore

 Beyond academia, I am a dedicated music performer, arranger, and educator.
 I hold a Licentiate Diploma (LTCL) with Distinction in Piano Performance from Trinity College London, a Licentiate Diploma (LLCM) with Distinction (Approved, Upper Level) in Piano Duet Performance from the London College of Music, and a Diploma of The Associated Board of the Royal Schools of Music (DipABRSM) in Violin Music Performance.

-Over more than 15 fulfilling years in Singapore's music scene, I have been an active chamber musician and orchestral violinist, and have also been featured as a soloist.
-I have served as the Concertmaster and Student Conductor of the Hwa Chong Institution String Ensemble and Nanyang Girls’ High School String Ensemble, during which I steered my groups’ artistic direction and musicianship toward achieving the highest accolades (Gold with Honours) at the Singapore Youth Festival.
-I was also elected President and appointed Concertmaster of the NUS Symphony Orchestra, and have served as the Assistant Concertmaster of the cross-over chamber ensemble re:mix as a freelance violinist.
+Over more than 15 fulfilling years in Singapore's music scene, I have been a chamber musician, orchestral violinist, and soloist.
+I have served as the Concertmaster and Student Conductor of the Hwa Chong Institution String Ensemble and Nanyang Girls’ High School String Ensemble, steering my groups’ artistic direction and musicianship toward achieving the highest accolades (Gold with Honors) at the Singapore Youth Festival.
+I was also elected President and appointed Concertmaster of the NUS Symphony Orchestra, and have served as the Assistant Concertmaster of the chamber ensemble re:mix as a freelance violinist.

 In my leisure time, I take delight in arranging musical works from popular culture for string quartet.
 Click to view a selected list of my music arrangements and performances.